A Radiant Girl: Production

-In May 2017, Sandrine Kiberlain revealed in an interview with Elle magazine that she would be preparing her first feature film and that it was be a long-term project, which would require a lot of time and work.
+In May 2017, Sandrine Kiberlain revealed in an interview with Elle magazine that she would be preparing her first feature film and that it was to be a long-term project, which would require a lot of time and work.
 In an interview with Gala magazine, Kiberlain called the film "extremely personal" and explained, "I had the story in me for ten years, and it took me a long year to write it, alone."

 Filming began on 17 July 2020 in the 8th arrondissement of Paris, for a period of 5 weeks.
 Filming concluded in August 2020 in Vexin, which included shots at Nesles-la-Vallée on the Sausseron river, as well as a road between Hédouville and Ronquerolles in the Val-d'Oise department.

 Release

-The film was selected as a special screening in the International Critics' Week section at the 2021 Cannes Film Festival, where it had its world premiere on 8 July 2021.
+The film was selected as a special screening in the Critics' Week section at the 2021 Cannes Film Festival, where it had its world premiere on 8 July 2021.
 It had its theatrical release in France through Ad Vitam Distribution on 26 January 2022.

 Reception

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 91% based on 11 reviews, with an average rating of 7.00/10.
+On Rotten Tomatoes, the film holds an approval rating of 82% based on 22 reviews, with an average rating of 7/10.
+On Metacritic, the film has a weighted average score of 62 out of 100, based on 7 critic reviews, indicating "generally favorable" reviews.
+A Radiant Girl received an average rating of 3.6 out of 5 stars on the French website AlloCiné, based on 28 reviews.

 Jonathan Romney of Screen Daily praised the "highly appealing effusiveness" of Marder's performance but criticized Kiberlain's stylistic choices and the film's "heavy-handed" conclusion: "A Radiant Girl is highly theatrical [...] in its emphasis on the nature of stage performance – which often gets the film bogged down in backstage discussion of a sort that can too easily feel alienating to film audiences.
 This only adds to the awkwardness of a film that - especially in its treatment of one of the gravest topics in modern French history - ultimately feels as callow as its heroine."